TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 <br>

-**What the best way to start?** Should be go directly from Sensio annotations to Symfony attributes?
+**What is the best way to start?** Should we go directly from Sensio annotations to Symfony attributes?
 Is the syntax the same?
-But what about `@Security` annotation?
+But what about the `@Security` annotation?
 It doesn't have any native Symfony equivalent.

 There are many paths to start this migration.
-We're lazy devs working on huge project, so we'll pick the smallest step possible.
+We're lazy devs working on a huge project, so we'll pick the smallest step possible.

 ## 1. Upgrade Sensio from Annotations to Attributes

-We'll start with upgrade of annotations to attribute for one simple reason: **abstract syntax tree (technology used by Rector) **works better with native PHP attributes** than with lousy docblocks.
+We'll start with the upgrade of annotations to attribute for one simple reason: **abstract syntax tree (technology used by Rector) **works better with native PHP attributes** than with lousy docblocks.
 Once we have native PHP 8.0 attributes, we can start using Rector to help us with the rest of the upgrade.

 First, we upgrade at least to `sensio/framework-extra-bundle` 6.0.
 Then we use Rector to handle the upgrade.
 We update the config: